How can employers tackle harassment in the workplace?

 thrings solicitors how employees tackle sexual harassment at work

-With Mr Pincher reportedly facing an eight-week suspension from the Commons over his inappropriate actions, the story has recast the light on the problem which saw a great deal of attention in recent years following the rise of the “Me Too” movement.
+With Mr Pincher resigning following his appeal against his eight week suspension from the Commons over his inappropriate actions, the story has recast the light on the problem which saw a great deal of attention in recent years following the rise of the “Me Too” movement.

 What does the law consider ‘harassment’ to be?